Graph Neural Networks Inspired by Classical Iterative Algorithms: Proof of Technical Results

 Now define $\Psi(Y) \triangleq \hat{\ell}_Y\left(Y;\Gamma^{(k+1)}, \widetilde{\rho}\right)$ and

 where $\Psi$ has Lipschitz continuous gradients with Lipschitz constant $\calL$ satisfying

 for all $Y_1$ and $Y_2$.
 We may then conclude that

 with equality at the point $Y= Y^{(k)}$.
 Note that the first inequality in the above expression follows from basic results in convex analysis (e.g., see \cite{bubeck2014convex}[Lemma 3.4]), while the second comes from (17).
-Consequently, we have that
+Consequently, by adopting $Y^{(k+1)} = Y^{(k)}-\alpha \nabla\Psi Y^{(k)}$, which is equivalent to (21) excluding the Jacobi preconditioner, we have that